XCEssentials/XCEUniFlow/README.md

 # Scope

-This library provides the lowest level of abstraction in application development process, so any kind of specific tasks (like networking, data encoding/decoding, any kind of computations, GUI configuration, etc.) are out of scope.
+This library provides the highest level of abstraction in application development process, so any kind of specific tasks (like networking, data encoding/decoding, any kind of computations, GUI configuration, etc.) are out of scope.

 # Theoretical fundamentals